-Our 2016 Judd’s Hill Viognier was fermented entirely in stainless steel tanks at a cool temperature to preserve the aromatics.
-Malolactic fermentation was not induced and the wine spent five months in a mix of new and neutral oak.
+Our 2017 Judd’s Hill Viognier was fermented entirely in French Oak barrels using their wild yeast.
+Malolactic fermentation was not induced and the wine spent five months in a mix of once used and neutral oak.

-The 2017 growing season was hot and dry.
-This vintage was marked by the tragic Wine Country fires that began on the evening of October 7th.
-For the most part, the vintage was another classic and the Viognier is showing notes of citrus, and stone fruit like peach and apricot.
-Featuring crisp acidity along with a touch of softness from the short barrel aging, this wine is exotic and fresh with lively aromatics and pleasing fruit.
+The 2017 Viognier is showing notes of citrus, and stone fruit likepeach and apricot.
+Featuring crisp acidity along with a touch of softness from the barrel aging, this wine is exotic and fresh with lively aromatics and pleasing fruit.

 |Wine Style||White Wine|